Best Neo Financial Credit Cards in Canada for 2026

 Cons:

-All secured credit cards allow you to spend as you would with a typical credit card, but rather than extend your actual credit, they draw from your security deposit.
+All secured credit cards allow you to spend as you would with a typical credit card, but rather than extend you credit, they draw from your security deposit.
 While other secured cards can require minimum deposits of $500, Neo has a much more reasonable requirement of just $50.

 Pros: